mohandesosama/user-satisfaction/README.md

 - **user_id**: A unique identifier for each user.
 This helps distinguish each user in the dataset.
 - **group**: Indicates whether the user belongs to the control group or the experimental group.
 The value is either "control" or "experimental".
-- **department**: The department that each user is part of.
-This could represent different divisions or teams within an organization.
 - **timestamp**: A timestamp that records the exact time when a user interacted with the website.
 This helps in analyzing peak usage times and trends.
 - **landing_page**: The page where the user initially landed:
   - "old page" for users in the control group.